ElinaBoman/the-muscle-factory/README.md

 ![User Stories](./themusclefactory/docs/readme%20docs/ux-testing/UX.png)

-### User Stories Implementation
--  #2 As a user I can make bookings on the website so that I can plan my schedule The user can create bookings and also view them on the website.

--  #3 As a user I can edit/delete bookings on the website so that I can change my schedule There are options for the user to edit and delete their bookings.

--  #4 As a user I can create an account so I can see my bookings There is a fully functioning authentication system so each user can view their own bookings and manage them.

--  #5 As a site owner I can create events so that I can display them on the website In the admin panel the site owner can create events so that the website is allways up to date.

--  #6 As a site owner I can edit events so that I can display changes on the website The site owner can manage the events, including changing published events.

--  #7 As a site owner I can get in contact with clients so that I can connect with clients There is a contact form on the website collecting user information entered by the user.
-The user can, of course, choose if they want to display their full name and phone number; only the name and email are required.
-User informaiton is displayed in the admin panel.

--  #8 As a site owner I can delete events so that I can remove it from the website The events can be deleted in the admin panel.

--  #9 As a user I can see available dates in a calendar so that I can schedule private sessions The booking form will only show available dates and time in their widgets.

--  #10 As a site owner I can display pictures of the gym so I can attract more clients This has not been fully completed.
-There is a picture of the gym in the Bootstrap carousel, but it's not clear enough that the image represents the gym.
-This would be a future implementation.

--  #11 As a site owner I can display and edit information about employees specialization so that I can attract more clients This has not been completed.
-Even tough there is information about the employees, the admin does not have the abillity to change this information yet.
-This would me a future implementation.

--  #12 As a user I can use the website on my phone so that I can make, edit and delete bookings with ease from my phone The website is fully responsive and all booking features works on all viewports.

--  #13 As a site owner I can display information on the website so that I can inform clients about services and events All services are described on the website.

 ### Colors and Fonts
 To create a clean and proffessinal looking website calm colors were used.
 The main colors are gray but then there are some color pops to catch the eye of the user.
 This adds a bit of playfulness to the over all clinic looking front.
 Since this is a company that focus more on the longterm healt of members with not only gym membership but also massage, rehab and dietist it's more of a clinical gym and therefore the colors are more on the cool side.